For more information, please contact:

 The Pebble Hill campus grew over the years to include numerous buildings.
 In the late 1960s the school was doing so well it was bursting at the seams.
 To accommodate its growth, Pebble Hill merged with The Manlius School in 1970.

-The Farmhouse is still used today.
-In 1991, MPH created a Pre-kindergarten program and it is housed on one side of the building.
+The Farmhouse (dating back to 1832) is still used today.
+In 1991, MPH created a Pre-kindergarten program and until 2006, it was housed on one side of the building.
+That space is now used for after-school programs.
 The basement, with its original dirt floor, contains the academic records for all the former students of The Manlius School, Pebble Hill, and MPH.
-The first floor contains the office of the Head of School and two conference rooms.
-The Admission, Business, and Community Programs offices are located on the second floor.
+The first floor contains the office of admissions, a conference room and the board room.
+The office of the Head of School, Business offices, and Community Programs offices are located on the second floor.
 The attic and cupola are used for storage.
 What began as a home of one family has evolved into a home for many children and today is the heart of the Manlius Pebble Hill School campus.